Learn Python, a powerful applicable tool used by economists to analyze and visualize data

 Apply programming skills to understand various economic and financial issues in society

-The UCLA Economics Precollege Summer Institute is offering a three-week-long introduction to Python for Economics and Finance.
+The UCLA Economics Precollege Summer Institute is offering a three-week-long introduction to Python for Economists.
 Python is a commonly used programming language for data science.
 It is a powerful and easy-to-learn tool that can be applied to make simple histograms or fit complicated machine-learning models.
-This program is a basic introduction to Python for basic data exploration, analysis, and visualization.
+This course is a basic introduction to Python for basic data exploration, analysis, and visualization.
 Students will learn about data types and focus on analysis through a hands-on approach.
 Students will complete the program with the foundation to recognize data types and manipulate data for visualization and application.
 The data and examples will mainly come from finance and economics.

 Planned topics will include using newly learned skills in Python programming: